Blackmon’s 10th inning homer lifts Rockies past Dodgers 6-5

 TRAINER’S ROOM

 Dodgers: OF Mookie Betts was out of Sunday’s starting lineup after leaving Saturday night’s game in the seventh inning because of right hip irritation.
-Barring any setback, he’s expected back in the lineup Monday.
+Barring any setback, he’s expected back in the lineup Monday. … INF Gavin Lux left the game in the ninth inning after grabbing his left leg while running out a groundout.
+Roberts said after the game Lux appeared to have had a cramp or mild strain in his left hamstring.
+The team expects to know more about Lux’s status after he is re-evaluated Monday.

 Rockies: LF Ramiel Tapia, a late scratch due to non-COVID illness the night before, missed a second consecutive game. … Manager Bud Black, 1B coach Ron Gideon, CF Yonathan Daza and Ps Yency Almonte, Jhoulys Chacin and Antonio Senzatela missed a third straight game under MLB’s COVID-19 and contact tracing protocols.